arskom/spyne/doc/source/comparison.rst

 -----

-The Ladon project has almost the same goals and same approach to the rpc-related issues as spyne.
+The Ladon project has almost the same goals and same approach to the rpc-related issues as Spyne.

 Discussion thread: https://answers.launchpad.net/ladon/+question/171664

-* Supports JsonWSP protocol, which spyne does not support.
+* Supports JsonWSP protocol, which Spyne does not support.
     The main motive for designing JSON-WSP was the need for a JSON-based RPC protocol with a service description specification with built-in service / method documentation.